nikhilgavini/gmail-rag-assistant/README.md

 #### 3. LLM-Based Re-ranking

-Because vector search (ChromaDB) can sometimes return "noisy" results, a secondary LLM pass acts as a re-ranker.
+Because vector search (ChromaDB in this case) can sometimes return "noisy" results, a secondary LLM pass acts as a re-ranker.

 It evaluates the candidate chunks against the original question and prioritizes only the most relevant snippets for the final answer.